Limelight Department: Ending of the department

-In 1910, McKie was replaced as the Australasian commander by a more conservative Commissioner named James Hay.
+In 1910, McKie was replaced as the Australasian commander by a more conservative commissioner named James Hay.
 Hay felt that cinema was not something that the church should be involved in and he shut down the Limelight Department at the height of its operation.
-In his autobiography Aggressive Salvationism, Hay wrote 'the cinema, as conducted by The Salvation Army, had led to weakness and a lightness incompatible with true Salvationism and was completely ended by me.'
+In his autobiography, Aggressive Salvationism, Hay wrote that "the cinema, as conducted by The Salvation Army, had led to weakness and a lightness incompatible with true Salvationism and was completely ended by me".